What Is a Security Deposit?

-Landlords aren't legally required to collect security deposits from their tenants, but it's usually in their best interests to do so.
+Landlords aren't legally required to collect security deposits from their tenants, but it's in their best interests to do so.
 A tenant is more likely to avoid damaging the property and will want to follow the terms of their lease if they know their actions determine whether they receive their full security deposit back.

-There's no uniform code for security deposits that covers the entire U.S. Each state has specific rules that apply to landlords and tenants, including the maximum amount a landlord can charge as a security deposit.
-There are also unique rules for how long you have to return or account for a tenant's deposit after he moves out.
+There's no uniform code for security deposits that covers the entire U.S. Each state also has unique rules for how soon a landlord must return or account for a tenant's security deposit after the tenant moves out.

 Each state allows a landlord to take deductions from a tenant's security deposit, but permissible reasons for doing so can vary.